 The database at the heart of the Comédie-Française Registers Project derives from the daily box office attendance records kept assiduously by the troupe from its founding in 1680 to the Revolution, and beyond.
 High resolution virtual reproductions of these records can be found here.
 The troupe maintained detailed receipt records because the Crown insisted that the actors donate a portion of each evening’s proceeds to charities, to mollify the French Catholic critics of the stage’s “sinfulness.”
 In addition, the members of the troupe split the remaining revenue among themselves according to seniority within the troupe.
 A detailed accounting was necessary to maintain harmony among the players themselves.

-We currently offer four ways to access the data.
+We offer several ways to access the data.